Recognising your skills

 Making Your Skills Visible

-Know what you can do and what you are good at.
+- know what you can do and what you are good at

-Understanding Your Skills With A Skills Profile
+Creating Your Own Skills Profile

-You can practice identifying and presenting your skills with the Skills Profile exercise.
-In this exercise, you will summarize what you have learned in the Recognising Your Skills chapter into a clear skills profile that you can use in the future when looking for work and planning your career.
-Include all areas of expertise in your skills profile.
-Only include the skills and strengths that you want to use in the future and in which you want to develop.
+You can practise identifying and presenting your skills by creating a skills profile.
+In this exercise, you summarise what you have learned in the “Recognising Your Skills” section into a clear skills profile that you can use when searching for work and planning your career.
+Include all relevant areas of expertise in your skills profile.
+Focus on the skills and strengths you want to use and develop in the future.

 - My most important professional skills